josedavp/portfolio/README.md

   <li> Displays resume </li>
 </ul>
 Lacks a proper *Contact Form* as of now.
 But will be fixed soon along with a simpler Domain Name.
-Incomplete Website that will be periodically updated as I improve my education, experience, and abilities.
+Incomplete Website that will be periodically updated.